roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-11 ****** byStoryTeller07© Despite some misgivings, about presenting her mother as a maid, Rebecca was looking forward to the ruse.
+Despite some misgivings, about presenting her mother as a maid, Rebecca was looking forward to the ruse.
 She looked forward to humiliating her mother, in front of friends.

  The bodysuit left her looking like a maid-bot, without being recognized behind the mask.
 No-one would take much notice of a household robot maid.
 Her mother would be fully aware of her humble role, before students, and that was sweet retribution.